HannahB593/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+Because .map uses return values, and will return a new Array of the same size meanwhile .forEach just calls a function that's in each element in the array and it doesn't return a new Array, unlike the .map.

 2. What is the difference between a function and a method?

+A method is passed on the object on which it was called and a method is able to work on data that's inside the class.
+Methods are functions that belong to a class, so all methods are functions but not vice versa.

 3. What is closure?

+A closure is basically a function inside of a function.
+With a closure, you have access to it's outer function's scope from an inner function.
+You put a function inside a function and then "expose it" which means you either return that function or pass it to another function.

 4. Describe the four rules of the 'this' keyword.

+The first rule is that when a function is contained in the global scope, the value of 'this' will be the window object, that is in the browser.
+For example, calling niceGreeting ('melodie'); is the same as calling window.niceGreeting ('melodie');

+The second rule is that if a function is called by a preceding dot, what goes before that is that dot is the object this.
+If there is a function where you first introduce a var and then in the console log you have this.greeting, the this would point back up to the var that began the function.

+If a constructor function is being used, the 'this' refers to the specific instance of the object that is created and returned by the constructor function.

 5. Why do we need super() in an extended class?

 ## Project Set up